-An aggregate of 6,000,000 shares of common stock are authorized for issuance under the 2006 Plan.
-A total of 8,500,000 shares of common stock will be authorized for issuance under the 2006 Plan upon stockholder approval (subject to the effects of the Reverse Stock Split, if approved and implemented).
-No additional equity awards beyond the existing 6,000,000 shares of common stock have been or will be issued under the 2006 Plan unless and until stockholder approval is obtained.
-If approved by our stockholders, and if implemented by our Board in its sole discretion, the Reverse Stock Split discussed in Proposal Two above will have the effect of reducing the number of shares authorized for issuance under our 2006 Plan in proportion to the Reverse Stock Split ratio of between 1-for-3 and 1-for-7, inclusive, as selected at the discretion of our Board.
+An aggregate of 1,214,285 shares of common stock are authorized for issuance under the 2006 Plan.
+A total of 6,214,285 shares of common stock will be authorized for issuance under the 2006 Plan upon stockholder approval of Proposal Two.
+No additional equity awards beyond the existing 1,214,285 shares of common stock have been or will be issued under the 2006 Plan unless and until stockholder approval of Proposal Two is obtained.

 No participant in the 2006 Plan may be granted equity awards for more than 1,000,000 shares of common stock per calendar year.
-This limitation will not be impacted by the approval or implementation of the Reverse Stock Split.
-Stockholder approval of this proposal will also constitute approval of the 1,000,000 share limitation for purposes of Code Section 162(m).
+Prior stockholder approval constituted approval of the 1,000,000 share limitation for purposes of Code Section 162(m).
 This share limitation is intended to assure that any deductions to which we would otherwise be entitled, either upon the exercise of stock options or stock appreciation rights granted under the Discretionary Grant Program with an exercise price per share equal to the fair market value per share of our common stock on the grant date or upon the subsequent sale of the shares purchased under those options, will not be subject to the \$1,000,000 limitation on the income tax deductibility of compensation paid per covered executive officer imposed under Code Section 162(m).
 In addition, shares issued under the Stock Issuance Program may qualify as performance-based compensation that is not subject to the Code Section 162(m) limitation, if the issuance of those shares is approved by the Compensation Committee and the vesting is tied solely to the attainment of the corporate performance milestones discussed below in the summary description of that program.